 No amount of tax 'sweetener' can turn a bad investment into a good one...only lessen the bitterness when it turns sour.
 Avoid having your tax relief withdrawn.
 Choose a company that understands and complies with complex E.I.S. regulations.
 Whilst there can be no pre-arranged agreement for realising mature EIS shares, it is some consolation to know that Accolade has a viable investor exit strategy.

-*** Accolade Enterprise Investment Scheme is now closed to new investors ***
+*** Accolade Enterprise Investment Scheme re-opened to investors in March 2014 ***

 An Enterprise Investment Scheme is by far the best way of exploiting tax breaks

 ^-<-<- Use this Form or the 'Contact Us' page for more information about our EIS.
 Email a link to this page 'History of EIS'

 Or his deserts are small,

 Extract from 'My Dear and Only Love' written in 1643 by James Graham, Marquis of Montrose.

 Original text & images are Copyright to Accolade Partnership Ltd © 2014